 The psychology of language has become an important area according to Matlin (1989), as the current emphasis in language studies has shifted to its cognitive aspects, especially focusing on the processing of language.
 This entails problem-solving because information contained in the problem must be combined with prior knowledge in order to solve the problem successfully.
-Because humans are active information processors, they actively consult previously acquired and stored information by making use of strategies.
-They compile a mental image of expectations of problem, make inferences and draw the conclusions.
+Because humans are active information processors, they actively consult previously acquired and stored information by making use of They compile a mental image of strategies. expectations the problem, make inferences draw of and conclusions.